Belgrave - Selby

 Belgrave - Selby shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 29.4% of residents currently enrolled in formal education.
-This includes 9.9% in primary education, 8.6% in secondary education, and 4.9% pursuing tertiary education.
-There are seven schools operating within Belgrave - Selby, educating approximately 2,191 students.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1083.
-The educational mix includes five primary, one secondary, and one K-12 school.
-School capacity exceeds typical residential needs, with 21.8 places per 100 residents compared to the regional average of 15.5, indicating the area serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is high, with 29.4% currently enrolled in formal education: 9.9% in primary, 8.6% in secondary, and 4.9% in tertiary education.
+Belgrave - Selby has a robust network of 7 schools educating approximately 2,191 students, with above-average socio-educational conditions (ICSEA: 1083).
+The educational mix includes 5 primary, 1 secondary, and 1 K-12 school.
+School capacity exceeds typical residential needs at 21.8 places per 100 residents compared to the regional average of 15.5, indicating the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education